 14th December 2009

 While cork notice boards serve a wide variety of purposes in the home and the work place, most people actually take it for granted.
 Most people also think that cork is a man-made substance, but this isn’t true.
 In fact, cork is actually a harvested product.
-Most cork comes from Spain and Portugal, and is a major source of commerce for those countries.
+Most cork comes from

 The next time you look at simple cork notice boards, think about where it came from, and pay special attention to how resilient cork actually is.
 When you stick a tack in it, and then remove the tack, the cork essentially ‘heals’ itself, by closing the hole.
 What this means to you is that cork is great to have, because it won’t need to be replaced very often – saving you and your company a great deal of money in the long run.
-Cork boards can last for hundreds of years, if they are taken care of.

 Because cork notice boards are made of a natural resource, one would expect them to be more expensive, but they aren’t expensive at all, which is good news for many business owners, and why many business owners are not afraid to buy large boards, and even to plaster their office walls with as many of these boards as possible.